Axway/api-builder-docs/content/en/docs/v3_to_v4_upgrade_guide/_index.md

 {{% alert title="Note" color="primary" %}}This upgrade is handled by the @axway/api-builder-upgrade script.{{% /alert %}}

-In v3, there were several Flow Nodehandler dependencies that extended the Flow, and they were installed as dependencies by default.
-In v4, Nodehandlers are now known as flow-nodes.
+In v3, there were several nodehandler dependencies that extended the flow, and they were installed as dependencies by default.
+In v4, nodehandlers are now known as flow-nodes.

 ```json
 // package.json (v3)